Neural networks

 The idea of artificial neural networks has been around since at least 1940s in the form of Hebbian theory, though modern artificial neural networks bear only vague conceptual resemblance to their biological analogues.
 Neural networks gained a lot of attention after Geoffrey Hinton’s famous 1986 paper on backpropagation, allowing for quick optimization of gradients, thus enabling multiple parameters to be learned efficiently.

-The availability of big datasets and development of GPGPUss accelerated the use of neural networks in many areas, such as CNNs in image processing.
-Another big advance came in 2017 with the Attention Is All You Need paper which described Transformer models, enabling the development of GPTs.
+The availability of big datasets and development of GPGPUs accelerated the use of neural networks in many areas, such as CNNs in image processing.
+Another big advance came in 2017 with the Attention Is All You Need paper which described Transformer models, enabling the development of GPTs which power LLMs.

 *_Vlogging on YouTube as 3Blue1Brown, Sanderson has an excellent series where he explained math concepts visually.